AndersonJo/andersonjo.github.io/_posts/2020-09-24-KFServing.markdown

 # webserver, with one worker process and 8 threads.
 # For environments with multiple CPU cores, increase the number of workers
 # to be equal to the cores available.
-CMD exec gunicorn --bind :\$PORT --workers 1 --threads 8 app:app EOF
+CMD exec gunicorn --bind :$PORT --workers 1 --threads 8 app:app EOF
 {% endhighlight %}